 FCSI Student Team Challenge winner Domenique van Nielen sends updates from his internship Down Under

-As a member of the winning team at FCSI’s EAME Student Team Challenge at HostMilano 2019, Domenique van Nielen was selected for an an internship with members of FCSI Asia Pacific in Australia.
+As a member of the winning team at FCSI’s EAME Student Team Challenge at HostMilano 2019, Domenique van Nielen was selected for an internship with members of FCSI Asia Pacific in Australia.
 During the month-long programme, van Nielen spent a fortnight with Foodservice Consultants Australia (FCA) in Melbourne – where he had his first taste of life in the industry.
 He then moved to Sydney to spend time with Hospitality Management Australia (HMA).

 He rounded off his enriching, educational trip with consultancy Hospitality Total Services (HTS) in Perth.
 He even tried his hand at pruning vines and picking apples and olives.
 Sadly, another, less welcome, visitor to Australia was making its presence felt at the time and the government’s lockdown to prevent the spread of Covid-19 prevented travel between states, impacting van Nielen’s trip.